FE Alpha Manager Ratings, rate the performance of a fund manager over their career including all

 FE Alpha Manager designation

-- Any manager who is not currently managing an IMA unit trust and OEIC
+- Any manager who is not currently managing an IA unit trust and OEIC

-- Any managers of cash funds, protected/guaranteed funds, or funds within the IMA pensions sector
+- Any managers of cash funds, protected/guaranteed funds, passive-tracking funds, or funds within the IA pensions sector

 - Any management team (i.e. non-personal)